 This checklist linked here may seem daunting, but fear not, we guide you through every step of the process.
 Don't worry, we've done this many times :)

 Completion of 36 hours of pre-service training, including CPR/FA

-References from three non-family members
+References from three non-family members and others

 Approval of a safety audit